wp-plugins/my-calendar/readme.txt

 BUG FIXES
 * Stop setting all day events to end at midnight; use 11:59:59 and filter output
 * Bug with deleting instances: checking a 'delete' option does not delete recurrence in list of dates.
-* Create DBs with MyISAM engine

-DOCS
-* Add search documentation
-* Better documentation on API (API shortcode of some sort?)

 = 2.3.21 =

 * Plug-in conflict fix: CSS override to fix conflict with Ultimate Social Media Icons
-* Add filter: number of months shown in list view filterable on 'mc_show_months'
 * Bug fix: Allow {image_url} to fall back to thumbnail size if no medium / create _url equivalents for each size.
 * Bug fix: Allow location controls to be entered with only keys.
 * Bug fix: Entering default value for controlled locations is empty value, instead of 'none'.